flickr/flickr-sdk/README.md

 - The [OAuth][services/oauth] service, which authenticates users via OAuth 1.0
 - The [Feeds][services/feeds] service, which provides feeds of public Flickr data
 - The [Upload][services/upload] service, where you can upload photos!
+- The [Replace][services/replace] service, where you can replace photos you previously uploaded

 **Example**